Our News

 The Pensions Research Accountants Group (PRAG) recently launched a consultation on proposed changes to the Statement of Recommend Practice, Financial Reports of Pensions Schemes 2025 (the “draft SORP”).

 Since the last Pensions SORP, which was published in 2018, there have been several amendments to FRS 102, the main accounting standard applicable to pension schemes in the UK.
-While the more substantial changes to the recent FRS 102 periodic review (leases and revenue recognition) aren’t expected to significantly impact pension schemes in the UK, the PRAG SORP Working Party have used the opportunity to update the draft SORP to reflect industry developments and changes to pensions legislation and regulations.
+While the more substantial changes from the recent FRS 102 periodic review (leases and revenue recognition) aren’t expected to significantly impact pension schemes in the UK, the PRAG SORP Working Party have used the opportunity to update the draft SORP to reflect industry developments and changes to pensions legislation and regulations.

 What topics are covered in the key consultation questions?